bios62/notechws/labs/lab3.md

 ## Instructions

 The lab consists of two elements:
-- Load the training data
+- Load the training data into the trip table
 - Build the ORDS environment